-- 22. The period during which a broker handling fee offer is open may give rise to unacceptable circumstances if it : - (a) may induce brokers to place undue pressure on their clients to accept an offer under the bid early; or - (b) may induce shareholders to make a decision before they have had a reasonable time, and adequate information, to assess the merits of the bid. - 23.
-The Panel does not seek to limit when the bidder may make a broker handling fee offer.
+22. The period during which a broker handling fee offer is open may give rise to unacceptable circumstances if it:

+- (a) may induce brokers to place undue pressure on their clients to accept an offer under the bid early; or - (b) may induce shareholders to make a decision before they have had a reasonable time, and adequate information, to assess the merits of the bid. - 23.
+The Panel does not seek to limit when the bidder may offer a broker handling fee.
 However, once the offer is made, the Panel considers that the fee should generally be available for the balance of the bid period.
-This includes all extensions of the bid period unless the bidder has expressly and clearly stated in its offer of the broker handling fee that the fee will not be available during any extended period.

-- 24. In special circumstances, it may be permissible for the broker handling fee to cease to apply before the end of the offer period.
-However, the offer period for the broker handling fee should not have the effects referred to in paragraph 22 above. - 25.
+This includes all extensions of the bid period unless the bidder has expressly and clearly stated in its offer of the broker handling fee that the fee will not be available during any extended period. - 24.
+In special circumstances, it may be permissible for the broker handling fee to cease to apply before the end of the offer period.
+One situation where this may be permissible is where the bid period has been of a relatively long duration and where ample notice has been given of the bidder's intention to withdraw the fee.
+In this situation the withdrawal of the broker handling fee before the end of the offer period is unlikely to create any additional coercive pressure on shareholders. - 25.
 Once withdrawn, the broker handling fee offer should not later be reinstated on either the same or different terms.